 Siblings impacted by the disease.

 Statistics estimate between 6 and 8 million Americans are afflicted with the disease of disordered gambling.
 Both founder Bea Aikens and her beloved sister Lanie were impacted by the disease.
 Bea is in recovery.
 Sadly, Lanie died as a result of a gambling-related overdose on June 2, 2008.
-By sharing her personal story and building awareness, Bea is committed to prevent others from experiencing the pain and tragedy pathological gambling causes.
+By sharing her personal story and building awareness, Bea is committed to preventing others from experiencing the pain and tragedy gambling addiction causes.
 She advocates for the rights of problem gamblers and their loved ones to receive support services and treatment for recovery.
 Read Bea’s story

 Catalyst for Change